 4.2.4.
+SPE10 simulation

-SPE10 simulation.
-The complexity of modeling large models lies both in constructing $E^{-1}$ and solving of the deflated system $P_1A\hat{x} = P_1b$ .
-Note that even when the deflation subspace dimension is relatively low, i.e. $d \ll n$ , solving the deflated system may still be difficult for challenging cases.
-On the other hand, increasing the deflation space dimension shifts the complexity to the construction of $E^{-1}$ .
+The complexity of modeling large models lies both in constructing E^{-1} and solving of the deflated system $P_1A\hat{x} = P_1b$.
+Note that even when the deflation subspace dimension is relatively low, i.e. d << n, solving the deflated system may still be difficult for challenging cases.
+On the other hand, increasing the deflation space dimension shifts the complexity to the construction of E^{-1} .
 However, it is possible to follow up the multiscale solution strategy in this case by ignoring the solution of the deflated system.
-This is the case where combing significantly weaker preconditioner such as Jacobi with the deflation method leads to a very poor performance.
+This is the case where combining significantly weaker preconditioner such as Jacobi with the deflation method leads to a very poor performance.
 Hence, in this case, we combined deflation method with the AMG-preconditioned deflated system.

-Although, this model has a clearly layered structure (see, figure 9) with two layers, the proposed physics-based deflation vectors for the SPE10 are equally distributed within the numerical domain using subdomain method (see, Figure 5(a)).
+Although, this model has a clearly layered structure (see, Fig. 9) with two layers, the proposed physics-based deflation vectors for the SPE10 are equally distributed within the numerical domain using subdomain method (see, Fig. 5(a)).
 The total number of deflation vectors considered in this study is (1) d = 8, (2) d = 27 and (3) d = 64.
 The pressure system is solved approximately (as is common in practice) in any two-stage preconditioning methods.
 In this case, the pressure is also solved approximately.
 Table 5 summarizes the results for PDGMRES(3,8), PDGMRES(3,27), PDGMRES(3,64) and CPR-AMG with an AMG preconditioner.
-As before, we use the termination criterion of either a tolerance of $10^{-2}$ or the maximum number of pressure solution iterations which is set to 3.
+As before, we use the termination criterion of either a tolerance of 10^{-2} or the maximum number of pressure solution iterations which is set to 3.
 Results and performance were compared with the current version of a modern reservoir simulator [32] which uses CPR preconditioning with TRUE-IMPES decoupling, 1 V-cycle of AMG for solving the CPR pressure system and ILU(0) as a second-stage fully implicit (FIM) preconditioner [32].
 This reference solution strategy is referred to as CPR-AMG.
 The coarse grids in AMG solver are constructed by the parallel maximally independent set (PMIS) coarsening scheme with the Gauss-Seidel smoothing process.
-The coarse level is solved by FGMRES preconditioned by ILU(0) and maximum number of levels is limited to 50 by default settings.
-The results for this case were obtained in serial runs using a desktop PC with 80GB RAM with Intel Xeon E5-2697 v2 2.70GHz CPU.
-Note that physics-based deflation is highly parallelizable, which is the topic of ongoing research.
+The coarse level is solved by FGMRES preconditioned by ILU(0)